truecharts/website/src/content/docs/guides/index.md

 ![MetalLB](./img/icons/metallb.png)

-This step is mandatory if you don't use another LoadBalancer.
-We have a full guide explaining the setups on the [MetalLB-Config Setup Guide](/charts/premium/metallb-config/setup-guide) page on how to setup MetalLB.
-Please refer to that page for more info.
+This step is mandatory if you don't intend to use another LoadBalancer.
+We have a full guide explaining the setup on the [MetalLB-Config Setup Guide](/charts/premium/metallb-config/setup-guide) page on how to setup MetalLB.
+Please refer to that page for more info before continuing.

 ### Prometheus and CNPG system app installations